BillDietrich/fake_contacts_2/README.md

 ### Customizing

+* The label field is a single value used for LABELs on email addresses, postal addresses, and phone numbers.
+You could delete the contents of this field if you wish, and no fake email addresses, postal addresses, and phone numbers will be generated.

+I think this field is limited (by the standard Contacts app) to specific lowercase values: home, work, other, mobile, custom.

 * The phone-number template is a single value used for all contacts.
 Any character "n" in it will be replaced by a digit 0-9, derived from the contact's last name.
 The default format is ```+2134567nnnn```, which is intended to use an unassigned country code "21".
 You could delete the contents of this field if you wish, and no phone numbers will be generated.